browserengineering/book/book/index.md

 Web browsers are ubiquitous, but how do they work?
-This book explains, building a basic but complete web browser, from networking to JavaScript, in a thousand lines of Python.
+This book explains, building a basic but complete web browser, from networking to JavaScript, in a couple thousand lines of Python.

 ::: {.todo}
 This draft version of the book includes unfinished chapters, and those